 By Stephen Ogweno

-Stephen Ogweno is Founder and CEO of Stowelink Inc., which recently launched a mobile app, NCDs 365, to provide information about non-communicable diseases.
+Stephen Ogweno is Founder and CEO of Stowelink Inc., and recently launched a mobile app, NCDs 365, to provide information about noncommunicable diseases.

 Copyright: Project Syndicate, 2022.